powsybl/powsybl-metrix/docs/metrix.md

 }
 ```

-To define the list of contingencies where threshold might be different:
+To define the list of contingencies where thresholds might be different:
 ```groovy
 contingencies {
   specificContingencies 'a', 'b', 'c' // Contingency list where special threshold will be applied